 - 1. If an optional high gas pressure switch is used, it should be installed on the outlet side of the gas valve.
 This is normally closed and will open if the pressure goes above 1.5" w.c. on the outlet side. - 2.
-Locate the two pigtails hanging from the electrical box inside of the cabinet of the boiler with the installed switch.
+Locate the two pigtails hanging from the electrical box inside of the boiler cabinet.
 Remove and discard the jumper plug from one of the unused pigtails. - 3.
 Connect the high gas pressure switch to the pigtail that you removed the jumper plug from.